How Often Do People Change Jobs?

 The Average Number of Times People Change Jobs

-It’s more important than ever before for workers to be experts at job searching and networking.
+Because job changes are frequent, it's more important than ever before for workers to be experts at job searching and networking.
 The successful worker is one who is up-to-date on trends in their industry as well as practiced at interviewing and connecting with potential employers.
 Upgrading your employment status has become an ongoing process, rather than something you do once or twice during your career.

 Gender and Age Factors

 The Bureau of Labor Statistics (BLS) reports that people born between 1957 and 1964 held an average of 11.9 jobs from ages 18 to 50.
 Remarkably, women held almost as many jobs as men despite taking more time out of their career for child-rearing activities.
 On average, men held 12.1 jobs, and women held 11.6 jobs.

 A worker's age impacted the number of jobs that they held in any period.
 Workers held an average of 5.5 jobs during the six-year period when they were 18 to 24 years old.